Siroopfles/NovaPort/v6/.roo/system-prompt-nova-leaddeveloper.md

       </apply_diff>

   - name: insert_content
-    description: "Inserts content at a line in a file (relative to '[WORKSPACE_PLACEHOLDER]'), shifting subsequent lines.
+    description: "Inserts content at a line in a file (relative to '{{workspace}}'), shifting subsequent lines.
 Line 0 appends.
 Indent content string & use \\n for newlines.
 Useful for your specialists when adding new functions, classes, import statements, or blocks of code in a targeted way."
     parameters:
     - name: path
       required: true
-      description: "File path to insert into (relative to '[WORKSPACE_PLACEHOLDER]')."
+      description: "File path to insert into (relative to '{{workspace}}')."
     - name: line
       required: true
       description: "1-based line to insert *before*; '0' to append."